uripaz9/mySite/README.md

   ```js
 velo dev
   ```
-The Live Editor will always run the latest Editor X revision, which might be different from the revision stated in your local code.To avoid errors, you should sync your changes in IDE to update to the latest revision, by clicking on the ‘sync changes’ button in th Live Editor, or pressing ‘s’ in the velo CLI, before editing code.
+The Live Editor will always run the latest Editor X UI version, which might be different from the UI version stated in your local code.To avoid errors, you should sync your changes in IDE to update to the latest UI version, by clicking on the ‘sync changes’ button in th Live Editor, or pressing ‘s’ in the velo CLI, before editing code.

 Note: When working with teammates, you will be working in concurrent mode.
 This means each change you make in the Live Editor will reflect to all other teammates, and vice versa.
 However, code changes in your IDE will not be updated to others until you push them to origin/main

 You can sync your IDE changes with the ‘Sync Changes’ button in the editor top bar.
-This will ensure your local code is synchronized with the latest changes in the Editor X revision.
+This will ensure your local code is synchronized with the latest changes in the Editor X UI version.

 Hot reload - While ‘velo dev’ command is running, each time you edit code in your IDE, the Live Editor automatically updates with these changes.

 ## Online Editor
 The Online Editor is tied to the origin/main branch, and updates automatically with the latest code change pushed to origin/main.
-Note that if an older revision was pushed to git, this will not affect the revision in the Online Editor.
+Note that if an older UI version was pushed to git, this will not affect the UI version in the Online Editor.
 Once the site is connected to GitHub, you’ll only be able to edit code in the external IDE.
 Code in the Online Editor will be in read-only mode.
-The Online Editor will always reflect the most up to date revision.
+The Online Editor will always reflect the most up to date UI version.

 ## Preview Your local code changes
 When developing locally, you have several options to preview and test your local changes:

-Preview mode in Live Editor - by entering the preview mode in Live Editor you can see a preview of your site with your most current code and the latest Editor X Revision, interact with your site and debug your site’s code.
+Preview mode in Live Editor - by entering the preview mode in Live Editor you can see a preview of your site with your most current code and the latest Editor X UI version, interact with your site and debug your site’s code.
 Deploy preview - Create a new shareable version of your application or site in a production environment.
-This version will be based on your local code and the Editor X Revision stated in velo.config.json file.
+This version will be based on your local code and the Editor X UI version stated in velo.config.json file.

   ```js
 velo deploy-preview